muneerkk66/TMDB/README.md

-#  TMDB - A Moview rating App is written in Swift
+#  TMDB - A Movie rating App is written in Swift

 ## Features
 -  Latest moview rating and details